thecartercenter/nemo/README.md

-# ELMO
+# NEMO/ELMO

-ELMO is a mobile data collection and analysis web application.
-Originally designed for the [Carter Center](http://www.cartercenter.org) for election observation missions, ELMO can be used in many different contexts for data collection.
+NEMO/ELMO is a mobile data collection and analysis web application.
+Originally designed for the [Carter Center](http://www.cartercenter.org) for election observation missions, it can be used in many different contexts for data collection.

-Consider ELMO if you need:
+Consider NEMO/ELMO if you need:

 - Integrated form design
 - Standardized form sets